What should I do if I feel my child has SEN?

 Your child’s progress is continually monitored by his/her class teacher.
 We know how well your child is doing by using the following:

-- In KS1/KS2 his/her progress is reviewed formally every term and a National Curriculum level given in reading, writing, numeracy and science.
+- In KS1/KS2 his/her progress is reviewed formally every term and a National Curriculum level given for all areas of the curriculum.

 - Children in Year 1 are required to complete the National Phonics Screen that will assess their ability to read real and pseudo (nonsense) words.

 - If your child is in Year 1 and above, but is not yet at National Curriculum levels, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.

 - The levels are called ‘Wakefield Progression Steps’.

 - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATs).
 This is something the government requires all schools to do and the results from these are published nationally.

 - Children with SEND will have a Supporting Me to Learn Plan, which will be reviewed with your involvement and plan for the next steps to be made.

 - The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults involved with the child’s education.

 - The SENCO will also check that your child is making good progress within any individual work and in any group that they take part in.